megalithic/js-seed/README.md

 ### TODO

-- migrate to stylus instead of compass (less dependency on ruby)
 - add more stubbed out modules for flux/reflux/fluxxor architecture
+- fix issue with error causing gulp to no longer try and re-reactify stuffs